Chapter 14 Backtest trading strategy

 |> Kernel.*(1000)

-ing data and storing all of it in the memory, we will use Repo.stream/1
+Instead of selecting data and storing all of it in memory, we will use Repo.stream/1 to keep broadcasting on the go.

 # /apps/data_warehouse/lib/data_warehouse/publisher.ex